sundarapandian-pw-maker/ai_application/SYSTEM_INFO.md

-# 🤖 SYSTEM_INFO — Smart Contract Auditor
+# 🚗 SYSTEM_INFO — Autonomous Driver Monitoring System

 > **AI Governance Profile** · Last Updated: June 2026
-> This document provides a comprehensive description of the **Smart Contract Auditor** AI system as assessed under the EU AI Act and GDPR framework.
-All fields are derived from the Full Assessment questionnaire.
+> This document provides a comprehensive description of the **Autonomous Driver Monitoring System** as assessed under the EU AI Act and GDPR framework.
+All fields are derived from the Full Assessment questionnaire (Discovery API dummy data).

 ---